-The model of early visual system to the image database was estimated as described in (Singh et al., 2018).
-The model incorporated typical optical blurring, axial chromatic aberration (Marimont & Wandell, 1994), and spatial sampling of the long (L), middle (M) and short (S) wavelength- sensitive cones (Brainard, 2015).
+The model of early visual system was as described by Singh et al. (2018).
+The model was implemented using the software infrastructure provided by ISETBio (ISETBio; isetbio.org; Cottaris, Jiang, Ding, Wandell, & Brainard, 2019).
+It incorporated typical optical blurring, axial chromatic aberration (Marimont & Wandell, 1994), and spatial sampling by the mosaic of long (L), middle (M) and short (S) wavelength-sensitive cones (Brainard, 2015).
 The L:M:S cone ratio in the cone mosaic was chosen to be 0.6:0.3:0.1 (1523 L cones, 801 M cones, 277 S cones).
-The CIE physiological standard [ref] was used to get the spectral sensitivities of the cones.
-The response of the cones was calculated as the number of photopigment isomerizations in 100ms, including the Poisson nature of the isomerization (Hecht, Shlaer, & Pirenne, 1942).
-The model was implemented using the software infrastructure provided by ISETBio (https://isetbio.org).
-The cone responses were demosaiced using linear interpolation to get the response of each cone class over the entire image.
-Further, the response of each cone class was normalized by the summed (over wavelength) quantal efficiency of the corresponding cone class to make the magnitude of the three cone classes similar to each other.
+The CIE physiological standard (CIE, 2007) as implemented in ISETBio was used to obtain LMS cone fundamentals.
+Cone excitations were calculated as the number of photopigment isomerizations in a 100ms intergration time, and included simulation of the Poisson variability of the isomerizations (Rodieck, 1998).
+The cone isomerizations were demosaiced using linear interpolation to estimate LMS isomeration images.
+Further, the isomerizations of each cone class was normalized by the summed (over wavelength) quantal efficiency of the corresponding cone class, to make the magnitude of the signals from the three cone classes similar to each other.
+This normalization occurred after incorporation of Poisson noise and did not affect the signal-to-noise ratio of the signals from the different cone classes.

-The dot product of the cone response image was taken with a center-surround linear receptive field.
-The receptive field was square in shape and its size was equal to the size of cone response images.
-The center of the receptive was a circle of radius the size of the image of the target object.
+The dot product of the LMS isomerization images was taken with a simple center-surround linear receptive field.
+The receptive field was square in shape to match the image size.
+Its center was a circle of radius equal to the size and at the location of the target object in the image.
 The central region was taken to have spatially uniform positive sensitivity, while the surround was taken to have spatially uniform negative sensitivity.
-Each point in the central region had sensitivity vc=1, and each region of the surround had sensitivity vs, which was a parameter of the model.
-The RF was copied three times; one each for the L, M and S cone response images.
-The mean RF response was estimated as the sum total of the dot product of the RF with the L, M and S cone response images.
-Gaussian noise (representing noise in the decision-making process) with zero mean was added to the resulting dot product.
-The variance of the decision noise (σri) and the value of the RF surround (vs) were the two parameters of the model.
+Each point in the central region had sensitivity vc=1, and each region of the surround had sensitivity denoted by vs. The RF was the same for each of the three cone classes; The RF response was taken as the sum the the L, M and S RF component responses.
+Gaussian internal noise with zero mean was added to the resulting dot product.
+The variance of the internal noise (σri) and the value of the RF surround (vs) were the two parameters of the model.